Mondoo Docs

 cnspec needs a personal access token to scan a GitHub organization, public repo, or private repo.
 The token's level of access determines how much information cnspec can retrieve.

-To learn how to create a personal access token, read Creating a personal access token in the GitHub documentation.
+To learn how to create a personal access token, read Managing your personal access tokens in the GitHub documentation.
+We recommend creating a classic token with these scopes:

-You supply your personal access token to cnspec using the GITHUB_TOKEN
+You supply your personal access token to cnspec by setting the GITHUB_TOKEN environment variable.

 export GITHUB_TOKEN=<your personal access token>